 - The North Campus Apartments are Kenyon’s newest housing, with each apartment configured as a three-story townhouse.
 Each townhouse apartment features a first-floor shared common room and full kitchen, three single bedrooms on the second and third floors, plus two shared bathrooms.
 (Add $300.00 to the base price of the workshop.)

-Novel Workshop, The Art of Text, Nature Writing, and the Writers Workshop for Teachers
+Nature Writing and the Writers Workshop for Teachers

 The workshop fee for these workshops includes the cost of air-conditioned furnished housing on Kenyon’s campus.

 If you prefer a hotel room or bed-and-breakfast, please let us know.
 You will be responsible for booking your own housing and will receive a discount of $150 on your workshop fee.
 Here are some local housing options on campus:

 - The Kenyon Inn, 100 W. Wiggin Street, Gambier, (740) 427-2202

 - The Gambier House 107 E. Wiggin Street, Gambier, (740) 427-2668,